kevinlimantoro123/tp/docs/UserGuide.md

 - `NUMBER_OF_CHANGES`: The number of changes to revert.
 Must be a positive integer not exceeding 100000.
 If not supplied, defaults to `1`.
+If there are less changes that can be reverted than `NUMBER_OF_CHANGES`, CraftConnect reverts all changes.

 Example: `undo`, `undo 3`